cysouw/linggeo/text/paper.md

 # Visualisation in comparative linguistics

-visualisation in comparative linguistics is mainly here to inspect data and formulate hypotheses and generalisations
+visualisation in comparative linguistics is mainly used to inspect data and formulate hypotheses and generalisations

 Previous research [@rohrdantz2012; @mcnew2018; @comrie2020]